Some Fundamental Aspects about Lipschitz Continuity of Neural Networks: Theoretical Preliminaries

+This paper introduces multiple bounds on the Lipschitz constant, as well as various ways of computing it.
+To aid the reader, we include a list of all notations in Appendix~\ref{sec:notations}.
+We start by recalling the definition of Lipschitz-continuous functions:

-Unfortunately, the exact value of the Lipschitz constant is proven to be NP-hard to compute \cite{NEURIPS2018_d54e99a6}.
-Therefore we focus on the upper and the lower bounds of the true Lipschitz constant.
-To lower bound the Lipschitz constant, we use another definition of the Lipschitz constant (see theorem 1 in \cite{DBLP:journals/corr/abs-2004-08688} or proceed with \cite{GeometricMeasureTheory}).
+\begin{definition}[Lipschitz continuous function] Function $f: \Re^d \mapsto \Re^K$, defined on some domain $dom(f) \subseteq \Re^d$, is called $C$-Lipschitz continuous, $C>0$, w.r.t some $\alpha$-norm if, $\forall\, \x, \y \in dom(f): \|f(\x)-f(\y)\|_\alpha \le C\, \|\x-\y\|_\alpha\,.$ \end{definition} Note that we are usually interested in the smallest $C$, such that the above condition holds.
+This is what we call the \emph{(true) Lipschitz constant of the function $f$}, which is, unfortunately, proven to be NP-hard to compute~\citep{NEURIPS2018_d54e99a6}.
+Therefore, we focus on the upper and lower bounds of the true Lipschitz constant.
+To give a lower bound, we will need an alternative definition.
+For simplicity, we compute the 2-norm (i.e. $\tilde \alpha=\alpha=2$) throughout the rest of the paper.